bukson/steampy/README.md

 Steam Trade Offers Client for Python
 =======

-`steampy` is a library for Python, inspired by node-steam-tradeoffers, node-steam and others libraries for Node.js.
+`steampy` is a library for Python, inspired by node-steam-tradeoffers, node-steam and other libraries for Node.js.
-It was designed as a simple lightweight library, combining features of many steam libraries from Node.js in one python module.
+It was designed as a simple lightweight library, combining features of many steam libraries from Node.js into a single python module.
-`steampy` is capable of logging to steam, fetching trade offers and handle them in simple manner, using steam user credentials and SteamGuard file(no need to extract and pass sessionID and webCookie).
+`steampy` is capable of logging into steam, fetching trade offers and handling them in simple manner, using steam user credentials and SteamGuard file(no need to extract and pass sessionID and webCookie).
 `steampy` is developed with Python 3 using type hints and many other features.